spiral/docs/security/authentication.md

 ```

 ### Login
-The user login will require us to create login form and proper request filter.
+The user login will require us to create a login form and proper request filter.

 ```php
 namespace App\Request;